 - Such high returns are temporary due to arbitrage and will shrink considerably over time.

 - Or we are trading at an unsustainably high risk level and our risk-adjusted returns are actually much more in line with market returns.
-This will eventually lead to a blow-up as can be shown mathematically.
+This will eventually lead to a blow-up – when exactly this happens depends on luck.

 A useful method to get an idea of achievable returns is to employ the outside view – to look at the numbers posted by our successful competitors as a benchmark.